 We have a hot lunch program which students may take advantage of as little or as often as they like.
 We do not have a breakfast program, except for those students in our preschool program.
 All other students should eat breakfast before coming to school.
 They should bring a morning snack, lunch (if not ordering from school), and drinks for the day (in sealable bottles ONLY - no fast-food cups with straws and plastic lids).
-If bringing lunch from home, please make sure plastic forks/spoons and napkins are in lunch boxes as needed; the school does not supply them.)
+If bringing lunch from home, please make sure plastic forks/spoons and napkins are in lunch boxes as needed; the school does not supply them.
+Also, please be sure items to be microwaved are quick reheats - no Easy Mac, cans of food, etc.)

+Note...
 Due to the amount of disruption caused in the front office, as well as for campus security reasons, food deliveries will not be accepted for students.
 If your child does not have a snack or lunch, appropriate food will be provided by the school and parents will be billed via FACTS.
-Costs for the school providing food/drink for a student are: Snack: \$2.00, Lunch: \$6.00, Water: \$2.00.
+Costs for the school providing food/drink for a student are: Snack: \$2.00, Lunch: \$6.50, Water: \$2.00.
 Prices are subject to increase for those who repeatedly come to school without the necessary food and drinks.